GiottoVerducci/rulebook2024/content.md

 effects may require the vampire to possess several Disciplines.
 Each effect shows the icon(s) of the Discipline(s) required.

+**Costs**
+Costs may only be paid with the Methuselah's or the minion's own resources.
+Costs are paid immediately, except for all actions.
+Action costs are paid during action resolution [link].
+An effect or card can only be used if the cost can be paid in full.

-A number in a red drop represents blood cost (the amount of blood the vampire must burn).
+On a card, a number in a red drop represents the cards blood cost (the amount of blood the vampire must burn).
 Only a vampire with enough blood on them can play a card with a blood cost.
-A number in a white diamond with a skull represents pool cost (the amount of pool the Methuselah must burn).
+A number in a white diamond with a skull represents a cards pool cost (the amount of pool the Methuselah must burn).
 Only a Methuselah with enough pool can play a card with a pool cost.

-Costs may only be paid with the Methuselah's or the minion's own resources.
-For instance, some cards or effects have an alternative cost such as burning the Edge or discarding a card; the Methuselah must control the Edge to burn it for a cost, or discard one of their own card in hand.
+Some cards or effects have an effect cost.
+This uses the template **do x to y**, such as burning the Edge or discarding a card; the Methuselah must control the Edge to burn it for a cost, or discard one of their own card in hand.
 Minions controlled by a Methuselah have access to that Methuselah's resources in order to pay costs: for instance, a minion can discard a card from their controller's hand.